rootx90/Cyber-Security-Notes/02-WAPT-notes/WAPT-Notes/03-Module/14_lecture.md

 - Lab : [Lab: Exploiting XXE using external entities to retrieve files | Web Security Academy](https://portswigger.net/web-security/xxe/lab-exploiting-xxe-to-retrieve-files)
 - This lab has a "Check stock" feature that parses XML input and returns any unexpected values in the response.
 - For this vulnerability , XML is very imp ✔️
-- Practical Task - Lab
+- Practical Work : Lab
-	- STEP 1: Copy the link of the lab & in burp Suite , Proxy > intercept , close the `Intercept` & <br>
+	- STEP 1: Copy the link of the lab & in burp Suite , Proxy -> intercept , close the `Intercept` & <br>
 		click on "open browser" button & paste the lab link inside the Burp Suite browser
 	- STEP 2: on the `intercept`
 	- STEP 3: in Burp Suite Browser , click on "Check Stock" button cuz ques is saying <br>
 		that feature of "Check Stock" button which parse XML input
-	- STEP 4: in burpSuite , Proxy > Intercept , we'll get `POST` request & in the bottom , XML code which has productId -> 1
+	- STEP 4: in burpSuite , Proxy -> Intercept , we'll get `POST` request & in the bottom , XML code which has productId -> 1
 	- STEP 5: so we have payload to exploit & retrieve files from the `XML` <br>
 		i.e `<!DOCTYPE foo [ <!ENTITY xxe SYSTEM "file:///etc/passwd"> ]>` , copy it & paste inside the XML code like this <br>
 		<img src="../../notes-pics/03-Module/14_lecture/14_lecture-0-M3.jpg" alt="" width="500"/> <br>